Miguelml1219/Miguelml1219/README.md

 # Hello everybody, My name is Miguel 👋

-I'm Software Analysis and Development Student 💻 and I'm 18 years old.
+Currently, I'm a Software Analysis and Development Student 💻 at SENA.
+I'm interested in exploring how software development works, from coding to system analysis.
+At the age of 18, I'm eager to immerse myself in this dynamic field and gain hands-on experience in building innovative solutions.
+My journey in software development has been fueled by my curiosity and drive to learn, and I'm excited to continue honing my skills and contributing to impactful projects.

 ## 💡 Skills